Trail Name: Jamieson Creek Falls

 Distance: 800 m

 Trail Conditions: This trail is fairly easy and flat but there are a lot of roots and rocks to watch out for in the path.
 The bridge itself can be fairly rickety and lacks handrails.
 (Bridge has been updated since this post.)

 To get there: From the North Shore, take 8th street all the way out to where it turns into Westsyde rd.
 Continue on Westsyde rd for about 20 kms before turning left on Jamieson Creek FSR (There’s a brown sign on the right side of Westdye rd just before the turn off).
 Continue up this road until just before the 13 km marker.
 Or see it on Google here.

 Park in the pullout on the right, just before the 13 km marker.
 The trailhead is a few meters ahead on your left.
 The trail is fairly short and simple.
 Beware of all the tree roots on the trail as they are a tripping hazard.
 In about 400 meters, you will arrive at a bridge crossing the creek.
 To view the falls you must cross this but be careful as it is a little unstable and can be scary.

 This trail is short and sweet with a cool bridge and a nice waterfall.
-In the spring, we can imagine the waterfall would be quite full and spectacular.
-In summer, it might be a cool, refreshing spot to visit.
-We do not recommend bringing young children who may not be comfortable crossing the bridge by themselves (unless you are cool carrying them!) or older people who are unsure of their footing.
-Otherwise, this is a very cool spot and a must see in Kamloops!
+In the spring, we can imagine the waterfall would be quite full and spectacular, however the trail in might be very wet.
+In summer, it’s a cool, refreshing spot to visit.
+This trail would be suitable for most, with some caution placed on the bridge.
+Overall, this is a very cool spot and a must see in Kamloops!